-The percentage of occupied housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
-In 2011-15, 7% of residential housing units in Berks were vacant.
+The percentage of vacant housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
+In 2012-16, 8% of residential housing units in Berks were vacant.
 This percentage was less than Pennsylvania and the nation.
-Berks County’s vacancy rate was stable from 2000 to 2011-15, while there were slight increases at the state and national levels.
+Berks County’s vacancy rate increased 2 percentage points from 2000, similar to increases at the state and national levels.

 |INDICATORS||TREND | BERKS COUNTY|

 |Early Prenatal Care by Mother's Race/Ethnicity||Not Applicable|